MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-aspnet-core-web-app/includes/3-exercise-create-project.md

 In this exercise, you will:

-* Create an ASP.NET Core web app project from a template using Visual Studio Code with the C# Dev Kit extension.
+* Create an ASP.NET Core web app project from a template.
 * Examine the structure of the created project.

 ## Create an ASP.NET Core web app using a template